DETAILED ACTION

 Claim language of “configured to” implies a functional language and the prior art must only be capable of performing the recited function.
 Controller 60 receives and signal from the flow rate sensor 42 and manages the flow rate to ensure that it remains on target, thus controller 60 must at least determine the flow rate from the sensor reading and an error correction to maintain the flow rate.

-Regarding claim 9, Lee630 modified by Barak discloses the administration set of claim 6 but is silent to the sensor signal being used to determine internal pressures.
-Lee238 teaches wherein the signal received from the sensor is used to determine internal pressures inside the patient's anatomic space to limit adverse site reactions ([0041] sensor 86 measures not only pressure of the fluid medicament but also the pressure fluctuations of the patient’s vascular system carried through liquid 75 to sensor 86, fluid pressure near to patient insertion site is synonymous with internal pressure because the vasculature and the fluid tube are coupled at the insertion site point).
+Lee238, directed to an infusion system, further teaches wherein the signal received from the sensor is used to determine internal pressures inside the patient's anatomic space to limit adverse site reactions (Claim language of “configured to” implies functional language and the prior art must only be capable of performing the recited function.) ([0041] sensor 86 measures not only pressure of the fluid medicament but also the pressure fluctuations of the patient’s vascular system carried through liquid 75 to sensor 86, fluid pressure near to patient insertion site is synonymous with internal pressure because the vasculature and the fluid tube are coupled at the insertion site point).

-Claim(s) 13 and 22 is/are rejected under 35 U.S.C.
-102((a)(1)/(a)(2)) as anticipated by Lee630 or, in the alternative, under 35 U.S.C.
-103 as obvious over Lee630 in view of Sundar et al (US 20100211003 A1; hereafter Sundar).
+Claim(s) 13 is/are rejected under 35 U.S.C.
+103 as obvious over Lee630 modified by Wang or, in the alternative, under 35 U.S.C.
+103 as obvious over Lee630 modified by Wang and further in view of Sundar et al (US 20100211003 A1; hereafter Sundar).

-Regarding claim 13, Lee630 discloses the infusion system of claim 11 as described above and further discloses wherein the controller (60) is configured to modulate a flow rate of the infusion fluid based on the signal ([0055] controller 60 receives a signal from flow rate sensor 42) using a pulse width modulation to create an off/on cycle ([0019] controller executes stored program and can pinch off the IV tubes) to control the flow rate of the infusion fluid, and wherein the pulse width includes a time in which the infusion fluid is flowing at a non-zero flow rate to maintain an actual pressure of the infusion fluid within a predetermined acceptable range ([0055] controller 60 ensures desired dose and delivery rate to patient by controlling metering clamps 36; [0052] flow rate has a range).
+Regarding claim 13, Lee630 modified by Wang discloses the infusion system of claim 11 as described above.
+Lee630 further discloses wherein the controller (60) is configured to modulate a flow rate of the infusion fluid based on the signal ([0055] controller 60 receives a signal from flow rate sensor 42) using a pulse width modulation to create an off/on cycle ([0019] controller executes stored program and can pinch off the IV tubes) to control the flow rate of the infusion fluid, and wherein the pulse width includes a time in which the infusion fluid is flowing at a non-zero flow rate to maintain an actual pressure of the infusion fluid within a predetermined acceptable range ([0055] controller 60 ensures desired dose and delivery rate to patient by controlling metering clamps 36; [0052] flow rate has a range).

 Claim language of “configured to” implies a functional language and the prior art must only be capable of performing the recited function.
 The controller 60 controls the metering clamps 36 and can pinch off the tubes, which creates an on/off cycle of flow through each metering clamp with a non-zero flow rate when the clamp is open.